Canada men's national junior ice hockey team: Rivalry with the Soviet Union (1983–1991)

 Believing that the Canada-Soviet match-up would again determine who won gold, the Czechoslovak hosts scheduled the two teams to be the final game of the 1987 tournament.
-It did not turn out that way, as the Soviets struggled and were eliminated from contention.
-However, Canada could win silver with a victory, or gold with a victory of 5 or more goals.
-Norwegian referee Hans Rønning, assigned based on his neutrality despite his inexperience officiating at the international level, quickly lost control as both teams frequently hacked and slashed each other.
+However, the Soviet team struggled and were eliminated from contention, while Canada could win silver with a victory, or gold with a victory of 5+ goals.
+Norwegian referee Hans Rønning, assigned based on his neutrality despite his inexperience officiating at the international level, quickly lost control as both teams frequently attacked each other.
 Midway through the second period, with Canada leading 4–2, a line brawl broke out that ultimately involved nearly every player for both teams after the Soviets left their bench, closely followed by the Canadians.
 The melee lasted 20 minutes, ending only when the players were too exhausted to continue fighting.
 The brawl, which became known as the Punch-up in Piestany, resulted in the disqualification of Canada and the Soviet Union.

 Players who were on the 1987 team entered the 1988 tournament in Moscow seeking redemption.
 They won the gold medal, finishing the tournament at 6–0–1.
 The 3–2 victory over the Soviet Union was the difference maker, dropping the tournament hosts to the silver medal.
 Canada would achieve the same feat at the 1990 and 1991 tournaments, capturing back-to-back gold medals for the first time, hinging on crucial wins over the Soviet Union.
 This ultimately broke the tie in points at the top of the standings each time, leaving the Soviets with silver.

 Golden years (1993–1997)

 From 1993 through to 1997, Canada won a record five-straight gold medals.
-The streak started under difficult circumstances beginning at the 1993 World Junior Ice Hockey Championships in Sweden, one of the most competitive engagements in tournament history.
-The host Swedes, led by Peter Forsberg, Markus Näslund, and Niklas Sundström, broke scoring records.
-In 1995, the host Canadians benefited from a squad bolstered by the 1994–95 NHL lockout, resulting in a perfect record en route to winning gold.
-The streak culminated at the 1997 tournament in Switzerland, with excellent defence and goaltending covering for an offence that struggled early in the competition.
+The streak started at the 1993 World Junior Ice Hockey Championships, one of the most competitive engagements in tournament history.
+The host Sweden, led by Peter Forsberg, Markus Näslund, and Niklas Sundström, broke scoring records.
+When hosting in 1995, Canada formed a squad bolstered by the 1994–95 NHL lockout, resulting in a perfect record en route to winning gold.
+The streak culminated at the 1997 tournament in Switzerland.